Third Grade

 Writing

 In the writing program, third graders explore how to communicate their ideas and feelings for a variety of purposes.
 We study models of fiction and nonfiction.
-As the children write in many forms and across the curriculum, they learn to see writing as a process (pre-writing, drafting, revising, proofreading, publishing, sharing).
-Spelling patterns and strategies as well as rules of capitalization and punctuation are also a focus of the third grade writing program.
+As the children write in many forms and across the curriculum, they learn to see writing as a process (prewriting, drafting, revising, proofreading, publishing, sharing).
+The third grade writing program also focuses on spelling patterns and strategies, as well as rules of capitalization and punctuation.

 Library